 Lessons from the Syrian Refugee Crisis in Lebanon and Jordan

 Since the start of the conflict in Syria in 2011, Lebanon and Jordan have shouldered the impact of a massive influx of Syrian refugees.
 Today, Syrian refugees account for over 25 percent of the population of Lebanon and 10 percent in Jordan, placing immense pressure on over-stretched resources.
-Most of the low-income refugees rely on informal financial services and, similarly to poor people in their host countries, one of the biggest financial challenges they face is coping with health shocks.
-CGAP has examined policy solutions to link humanitarian cash transfers to financial inclusion, and more broadly for increasing their resilience and helping them build sustainable livelihoods.
+Most of the low-income refugees rely on informal financial services and, similarly to low-income people in their host countries, one of the biggest financial challenges they face is coping with health shocks.
+CGAP has examined policy solutions to link humanitarian cash transfers to financial inclusion, and more broadly for increasing the resilience of FDPs and helping them build sustainable livelihoods.

 Policy Resources